nens/threedi-results-analysis/README.rst

 create this zip and upload it to https://plugins.lizard.net/ when a new tag is created, using the ``upload-artifact.sh`` script.

-You can also manually create a zip file of the current checkout out code with the following command::
+You can also manually create a zip file of the current checked out code with the following command::

     $ docker-compose run qgis-desktop make zip